 Prerequisite: Municipal Budget Process

 This third course focuses on fund accounting in New Jersey.
-It is designed to prepare the local government finance official for the more advanced accounting courses offered, and is required for the Municipal Finance Officer's certification.
+It is designed to prepare the local government finance official for the more advanced accounting courses offered.
 The student is introduced to basic fund accounting terminology and work sheet preparation.
 The flexible chart of accounts is also covered.
 A final exam is given.

 This is the fourth course in the municipal finance course sequence.
 It is designed for those who have responsibility for local government finance.
 The course covers the application of the principles and theories for the complete municipal accounting cycle.
 A final exam is given.